aviramad/ex3/ex3.md

 ```

 Note: the token for Facebook API is temporary, so we wrote the data on an attached file, called sources/fb_network.csv.
-The next code is for getting the data from Facebook, and we put it in comments since the tolken is probably not abailable anymore.
+The next code is for getting the data from Facebook, and we put it in comments since the token is probably not available anymore.

 We used the method "getNetwork" which returns all of our members on Facebook and the relationships between them.
 Also, we removed all the "single" members (members that doesn't have any relationship between any other member).